nektro/dacite/README.md

 | `--algo` | `string` | `SHA1` | Hash algo to use for files.
 (One of `MD4`, `MD5`, `SHA1`, `SHA256`, `SHA512`, `RIPEMD160`) |

 ### Creating External Auth Credentials
-In order to get started with Mantle, you will need to create an app on your Identity Provider(s) of choice.
+In order to get started with Dacite, you will need to create an app on your Identity Provider(s) of choice.
 See the [nektro/go.oauth2](https://github.com/nektro/go.oauth2#readme) docs for more detailed info on this process on where to go and what data you'll need.

 Here you can also fill out a picture and description that will be displayed during the authorization of users on your chosen Identity Provider.
-When prompted for the "Redirect URI" during the app setup process, the URL to use will be `http://mantle/callback`, replacing `mantle` with any origins you wish Mantle to be usable from, such as `example.com` or `localhost:800`.
+When prompted for the "Redirect URI" during the app setup process, the URL to use will be `http://dacite/callback`, replacing `dacite` with any origins you wish Dacite to be usable from, such as `example.com` or `localhost:800`.

 Once you have finished the app creation process you should now have a Client ID and Client Secret.
-These are passed into Mantle through flags as well.
+These are passed into Dacite through flags as well.

 | Name | Type | Default | Description |
 |------|------|---------|-------------|